MarcoEberle/sd2-ArrayStrings/README.md

 ### Requirements

-This program consists of three classes: Interface **StringTable** that represents a contract of a StringTable with multiple methods.
+This program consists of three classes: Interface **StringTable** that represents a contract for a StringTable with multiple methods.
 Class **ArrayStringTable** is a String table made of a simple Array.
 Class **ListStringTable** is a String table made of an ArrayList.
 Both are implementing the Interface StringTable.